 Our Big Question this term is:

-During the autumn term we will be exploring Darwin's theory of evolution and the Mayans.
+During the Spring term we will be exploring renewable energy and light.

-In literacy, we are currently studying 'King Kong'.
-We will be using the original story to write letters, newspaper reports and descriptions.
+In literacy, we are currently studying 'The Promise'.
+We will be exploring the different characters and how the mood changes throughout.

 Throughout the year, year 6 will be considering the question below...